 The Touch Bar at the top of the Magic Keyboard displays a set of tools that changes based on what you’re doing.
 Touch ID (the power button) is located on the right side of the Touch Bar.
-After you set up Touch ID, you can use your fingerprint to unlock MacBook Pro and make purchases from the App Store, Apple TV app, and Book Store, and on websites using Apple Pay.
+After you set up Touch ID, you can use your fingerprint to unlock MacBook Pro, quickly lock your screen, or make purchases from the App Store, Apple TV app, and Book Store, and on websites using Apple Pay.

 You can also use Touch ID to make secure online purchases with Apple Pay.
-For more information about Touch ID, see Set up your Mac.
+For more information about Touch ID, see Set up your MacBook Pro.
 For more information about Apple Pay, see Use Apple Pay on your Mac.

 Note: To turn off your MacBook Pro, choose Apple menu > Shut Down.
 To put your MacBook Pro to sleep, choose Apple menu > Sleep.

-All system functions are located in the Touch Bar.
+All system functions are located on the Touch Bar.

 Brightness buttons: Press or to decrease or increase the brightness of the screen.